walterpaz12/data-analyst-walter-andres-paz-callizo/README.md

 Figure D - Download the fourth Exploration on Gold's Price.

-Some of the Gold's Predictions showcase a noticeable uprise among the
+Some of the Gold's Predictions showcase a noticeable uprise among the years and the oscilliaitons after the analysis of an ongrowing business model for trading.

+<H1>Project V about SQL Mumbai Incident's Analysis in Data Management.</H1>
+<H3>The project was conducted individually.</H3>